 There are many different ways that breaks may be provided.
 These are some examples:

 People who require a high level of care and supervision can have short breaks in a residential or nursing care home if a bed is available to meet appropriate needs.

 These are short breaks provided by people who are paid, and professionally regulated, to provide short-term support in their own homes.
-These are sometimes referred to as Adult Placement Schemes.
+This is sometimes referred to as Shared Lives.